Ramchandrakanade/Google-Play-Store-Data-Analysis_project/README.md

 - `playstore.ipynb` – Main analysis notebook
 - `google_play_store_apps.csv` – Dataset file (not included here)

+❓ Questions (KIPs)
+What categories of apps are most common on the Play Store?

+Which app categories have the highest average user rating?

+Is there a relationship between app size and user rating?

+Do paid apps have better ratings than free apps?

+Which apps have the highest number of installs and reviews?

+What is the pricing trend across different app categories?

+Are higher-rated apps also the most installed?

+What impact does content rating (Everyone, Teen, etc.) have on installs?

  ## ✅ Key Features of the Project
 Comprehensive Data Cleaning